Ameya-bit/physics-simulator/README.md

 ## Overview

-This web application lets you simulate, visualize, and analyze projectile motion with customizable physics parameters.
-Run single or batch simulations, explore the effects of angle, velocity, spin, drag, and more, and gain insights through interactive charts and a 3D replay viewer.
+This web application lets you simulate and analyze projectile motion with customizable physics parameters.
+Run single or batch simulations, explore the effects of angle, velocity, spin, drag, and more, and gain insights through interactive charts.

 ## Features

 - **Interactive Simulator:** Launch projectiles with custom settings and see real-time 3D motion.
 - **Batch Simulation:** Generate hundreds of random trials to explore parameter effects statistically.
 - **Data Table:** View all simulation results in a sortable, paginated table.
-- **Replay Viewer:** Click any trial to watch its 3D trajectory replay in an immersive overlay.
 - **Parameter Sensitivity Heatmap:** Visualize how combinations of angle and velocity affect outcomes.
 - **Customizable Charts:** Analyze correlations and trends with scatter plots, line charts, and histograms.
 - **CSV Export/Import:** Download your data or upload your own trials for analysis.